boostorg/math/README.md

 The default action for a PR or commit to a PR is for CI to run the full complement of tests.
 The following can be appended to the end of a commit message to modify behavior:

     * [ci skip] to skip all tests
-    * [linux] to test using GCC Versions 5-12 and Clang Versions 5-14 on Ubuntu LTS versions 18.04-22.04.
+    * [linux] to run the Linux compiler and architecture matrix.
     * [apple] to test Apple Clang on the latest version of MacOS.
     * [windows] to test MSVC-14.0, MSVC-14.2, MSVC-14.3, CYGWIN, and mingw on the latest version of Windows.
     * [standalone] to run standalone mode compile tests